6 Weeks to Get Over All the Chocolate - And the Gloom

 Correction.
 Easter is not over.

-But let’s just pause there a moment.
-Easter weekend was 2 bank holidays (if you’re in England, indeed).
+But let’s pause there a moment.
+Easter weekend was two bank holidays (indeed, if you’re in England).
 The whole event of Jesus’ resurrection cannot have happened if He hadn’t been killed.
-(Please note that although this is not a religious blog, it is hard to cover the season without reference to its original purpose - shhh to the pagans reminding me that Easter is literally the name of the old goddess of Spring along with her hare!)
+(Please note that although this is not a religious blog, it is hard to cover the season without reference to its original purpose - shhh to the pagans reminding me that Easter is the name of the old goddess of Spring along with her hare!)

 Good Friday hardly sounds like a good thing if Jesus was executed on that day.
-The ancient meaning of ‘Good’ comes from ‘Holy’, so in fact, it is Holy Friday.
-However, I also like to look at it as a good day, as Jesus made peace between God and mankind, so perhaps an early pun?
+The ancient meaning of ‘Good’ comes from ‘Holy’, so it is Holy Friday.
+However, I also like to look at it as a good day, as Jesus made peace between God and humankind, so perhaps an early pun?

 A Graceful Life

 It’s easy for me to say, right?
-I can assure you, I’ve had to face my own Good Fridays.
+I can assure you that I’ve had to face my own Good Fridays.
 These steps are easier to talk about than to action.
 Just ask the man suffering in the Garden of Gethsemane as He prepared to face His execution.
-The key to going from the dark despair to the graceful life is forgiveness.
-Not the profoundly theological concept bounded in religion.
+The key to going from the dark despair to a graceful life is forgiveness.
+Not the profoundly theological concept bound in religion.

 Forgive yourself.
 Forgive others.

 Both are equally difficult to do, and we hardly feel like it at times or that people deserve it!